-Scholarships are available for First Nations Peoples/Aboriginal & Torres Strait Islander Peoples & people who are working at a grassroots level on climate change.
-Please be in touch to discuss.
+Scholarships that just cover costs ($160) are available for First Nations Peoples/Aboriginal & Torres Strait Islander Peoples &/or grassroots activists.

-Please note that no refunds are available but you can transfer the place to another person or hold onto your place but attend at program at a later date.
+Please note that no refunds are available but you can transfer the place to another person or hold onto your place but attend a program at a later date.